singhsag/Cypress-Framework/README.md

     * Allows to select test specs, browser, browser mode, tags, environment, dashboard recording.
   * Publishes Mochawesome HTML report via HTML Publisher Plugin
   * Parses JUnit XML results to display a summary and trends of test results
-  * Sends a Slack Notification with test results summary, link to test report, and job.
 * See the [Jenkinsfile](./Jenkinsfile) to see how the pipeline is configured.
 * For more detail on cypress with Jenkins, read [Cypress Jenkins](./doc/jenkins.md)